c4k3ss/GD-Storage/README.md

 1. **Compression** - The file is gzip compressed with the filename prepended
 2. **Chunking** - Binary data is split into 8-byte chunks
 3. **Base Conversion** - Each chunk is converted to 5 base-9999 numbers (1-9999)
-4. **Object Encoding** - Numbers are stored in GD object group properties (property 57)
+4. **Object Encoding** - Numbers are stored in GD object group properties
 5. **Level String** - Objects are serialized into a valid GD level string

 ### Why Base-9999?

-GD supports up to 9999 groups per object.
+GD supports 10 groups  per object (1-9999).
 By treating group numbers as digits in a base-9999 number system, we can efficiently pack 8 bytes into just 5 group values, achieving ~62.5% space efficiency.

 ## Configuration